complex857/vim-less/readme.md

+My only addition is the indent/ directory that includes a css indent file capable of properly handling the nested curlies.

+## Original README:

 This vim bundle adds syntax highlighting for [.less].
 It's based on [leafo's vim resource][leafo].
 This README is also heavily inspired by [vim-coffee-script].

 [.less]: http://lesscss.org/